leenathomas01/connector-os/docs/appendix_hqg_kernel.md

 4.  **Result:** The "Singularity" (Panic Attack / Burnout) is averted.
 The system returns to stable geometry.

-> **Summary:** The mechanism we use to keep a user calm is mathematically isomorphic to the mechanism the universe uses to prevent black holes.
+> **Summary:** The mechanism we use to keep a user calm is structurally analogous to nonlinear stabilization mechanisms observed in physics to prevent black holes.